Alonso-del-Arte/chess/doc/Terminology.md

 * **Smurfing** &mdash; When a very good player pretends to play poorly.
 The metaphor here being that the player is a giant pretending to be a tiny creature.
-* **Stalemate** &mdash; When a player is not in check but is unable to make any move whatsoever.
-For example, if the king is safe in its current space but would be in check if it moves in any direction, the remaining pawns are stymied by opposing pawns, and other pieces are pinned because moving them would leave the king exposed.
+* **Stalemate** &mdash; When a player is not in check but is unable to make any move whatsoever on his or her turn.
+Thus the game ends with no winner, since skipping a turn is not allowed in chess.
+For example, if that player's king is safe in his current space but would be in check if he moves in any direction, the remaining pawns are stymied by opposing pawns, and other pieces are pinned because moving them would leave the king exposed.
+Then that player can't make a move and the game ends.
+Since stalemate is a kind of draw, the same notation "1/2 - 1/2" is used as in other kinds of draws.
+In general parlance, this term is often used to mean an impasse which could be resolved if both parties were willing to make major compromises, or in some cases even minor compromises.
 * **Strong point method** &mdash; After the game begins 1. e4 e5, Black tries to keep a pawn on e5 regardless of what trades or threats White might make.
 * **Suicide chess** &mdash; Synonym for antichess, and not, as I thought at